dentremor/Software-Defined-Infrastrucure/doku.md

 $ systemctl restart apache2.service
 ```

-Now we can open the following domain and login ```http://sdi3a.mi.hdm-stuttgart.de/phpmyadmin/index.php```:
+Last but not least we can open the following domain and login ```http://sdi3a.mi.hdm-stuttgart.de/phpmyadmin/index.php```:
 ![alt text](images/phpmyadmin4.png "Screenshot")

 ### 3.1.5 Providing WEB based user management to your LDAP Servern